 - Number of education programs

 Our Top 10 Education Degree Programs ranking features an excellent B.S. program in Early Childhood Education from Vanderbilt University that you should immediately take a look at if you’re interested in the field.

 The coursework and educational requirements will usually include the fundamentals necessary for licensure, but you will also learn things like:

 You may also have to do student teaching or work as a teacher’s aide for hands-on experience in early childhood education jobs.
 Your career goals may also lead you to certificate programs where you can further specialize.
 The Bureau of Labor Statistics shows a lot of need for ECE experts in the future.

 So what can you do with an early childhood education degree?

 Some of the most common careers for people with early childhood education degrees include:

-- Running a Childcare Center, either as a director or in another administrative position.
+- Running a Childcare Center, child development center, headstart programs, or daycare, either as a childcare center director or in another administrative position.